Science Curriculum 2019-2020

 “Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.” - Albert Einstein

-We are proud to offer students enhanced facilities and resources including a staff of specialist science teachers and technicians with three modernised laboratories.
+We are proud to offer students enhanced facilities and resources including specialist science teachers, a science technician and three modernised laboratories.
 We aim to stimulate students' interest in science with a mix of practical experiences, theoretical teaching, experimentation and discussion in lessons.
 Students are given the opportunity to discuss and evaluate science based issues, and learn how scientific ideas contribute to technological change and develop scientific ideas.
-We run regular visits to the Milton Keynes Science Festival.
+We run annual visits to the Milton Keynes Science Festival.

 In Years 5 & 6 students receive four lessons in Science per fortnight in the science laboratories.

-In Years 7 & 8 students receive 6 lessons in Science per fortnight.
+In Years 7 & 8 students receive five lessons in Science per fortnight.

 Working Scientifically 1